-Another common reason for cat hissing is their fear or anxiety.
-If the cat is scared of something, it may begin hissing at it frequently.
-So, for example, if your cat is scared of your dog, even if they don’t certainly have a cause to be afraid of, they may simply hiss at them.
-Usually, while hissing, cats tend to keep their eyes extra big, puff up their tails, and roll their ears flat back.
+A common reason for cat hissing is the animal’s fear or anxiety related to something.
+If a cat is scared of something, it is bound to hiss at it.
+For example, if a dog is at home, even though it is pretty harmless, the cat can get all worked up and start hissing at it out of fear.
+Usually, while hissing, cats keep their eyes extra big, puff up their tails, and roll their ears flat back.

 Both petting aggression and redirected aggression are common attitude problems noticed in cats.
-These problems can be self-limiting and mild due to stress development and change in their schedule or environment.
+These problems can be self-limiting and mild due to stress development and changes in their schedule or environment.

-At times, cats also hiss to convey the alert message that they are not in a good mood and don’t want to be disturbed.
-For example, your cat may simply hiss because they want another human or you to let them have their space and leave them alone for some time.
+Sometimes, cats may hiss to convey a message of not being in a good mood and not wanting to be disturbed.
+For example, your cat may hiss because they want another human or you to let them have their space and leave them alone for some time.
 They may also hiss at other cats in the same way for somewhat similar reasons.

 If a cat is not very peaceful toward other animals or humans, they may hiss to warn the intruder to let her be alone.
-It’s just a threat to let these outsider animals and individuals understand that they may be hurt if they don’t listen to the cat’s hissing.
-Despite the warning, if these strangers continue to disturb the cat, it won’t be very unnatural for them to receive a swat or two.
+It is a constant threat to let strange animals be around these cats since they can get seriously hurt by the cat’s defensiveness.
+If, despite the warnings, the animal continues to be near the cat, they will surely be victims of their violent ways!

 If your male cat is non-neutered, they may hiss while searching for a partner.
-Male cats often commit this behavior to warn other male cats from coming near their partner.
+Male cats often commit this behavior to warn other male cats from approaching their partner.

 Dissatisfaction can be the outcome of many things.
 The reasons may vary from being positioned in a carrier to having the smell of another dog or cat on your clothes.